-a.
-Characteristics of the Hierarchy

-- 1. Streets shall be classified according to a street hierarchy with design tailored to function. - 2.
-The street hierarchy shall be defined by road function and projected average daily traffic (ADT), as calculated by trip generation rates prepared by the Institute of Transportation Engineers or other generally accepted standards. - 3.
+- a.
+Characteristics of the Hierarchy. - 1.
+Streets shall be classified according to a street hierarchy with design tailored to function. - The street hierarchy shall be defined by road function and projected average daily traffic (ADT), as calculated by trip generation rates prepared by the Institute of Transportation Engineers or other generally accepted standards. - 3.
 Each residential street shall be classified and designed to meet appropriate standards for its entire length. - 4.
-The applicant shall demonstrate to the satisfaction of the approving agencies that the distribution of tragic created by the subdivision will not exceed the design capacity of the proposed street system, and its individual segments. - 5.
+The applicant shall demonstrate to the satisfaction of the approving agencies that the distribution of traffic created by the subdivision will not exceed the design capacity of the proposed street system and its individual segments. - 5.
 The categories, functions, and projected traffic loads of the street hierarchy are set forth in Table 181-1.

 b.
-Car-way Width
+Cartway Width

-- 1. Car-way width for each street classification is determined by parking and curbing requirements based on form or intensity of adjacent development. - 2.
-To promote economic development of streets, minimum car-way width should generally be used.
-Minimum car-way widths are set forth in Table 181-2.
+- 1. Cartway width for each street classification is determined by parking and curbing requirements based on form or intensity of adjacent development. - 2.
+To promote economical development of streets, minimum cartway width should generally be used.
+Minimum cartway widths are set forth in Table 181-2.